EWS1 - External Wall Systems requirement

 - Reissue updated EWS1 from

+We are currently reviewing buildings over 18m that need to be escalated to Stage 3.
 We will be contacting leaseholders as necessary to advise on any cost implications of any of the above stages of work.
+We are keeping abreast of the latest government advice as part of this process.